DRAFT

 NUnit is a fine testing framework for c#, vb and other .net based languages.

-The nuget packages NUnit must be installed for base NUnit support in a test project and NunitXml.TestLogger should be installed for integration with the visual studio test tools and command line dotnet test and dotnet vstest.
+The nuget packages NUnit must be referenced for base NUnit support in a test project and NunitXml.TestLogger should be installed for integration with the visual studio test tools and command line dotnet test and dotnet vstest.
+For integration within visual studio and rider Microsoft.NET.Test.Sdk should also be added to the test project. coverlet.collector is used to generate the code coverage report.
+Note, for large solutions and projects coverlet and add a considerable overhead.

 To demonstrate the the nunit testing framework we will work with a contrived example.
 The test class will test a modified threaded lock example from above.